malaugonzalezp/Ballot-Survey-Experiment/README.md

 # Ballot-Survey-Experiment

-Welcome to our Ballor Survey Project.
+Welcome to our Ballot Survey Project.